EmiliePieront/shorturlbyemi/README.md

 ## My first url shortener

-I follow some courses on Udemy, and here is the course about *PHP* and *MySQL* by Louis Nicolas Leuillet In this course we made an url shortener.
+I follow some courses on Udemy, and here is the course about *PHP* and *MySQL* by Louis Nicolas Leuillet.

+In this course we made an url shortener.

 ## Technology